 CONSTITUTIONAL AMENDMENT PETITION LANGUAGE

-BALLOT TITLE: Use of Marijuana for Certain Medical Conditions
+BALLOT TITLE: Use of Marijuana for Debilitating Medical Conditions

-BALLOT SUMMARY: Allows the medical use of marijuana for individuals with debilitating diseases as determined by a licensed Florida physician.
+BALLOT SUMMARY: Allows medical use of marijuana for individuals with debilitating medical conditions as determined by a licensed Florida physician.
 Allows caregivers to assist patients’ medical use of marijuana.
 The Department of Health shall register and regulate centers that produce and distribute marijuana for medical purposes and shall issue identification cards to patients and caregivers.
 Applies only to Florida law.
-Does not authorize violations of federal law or any non-medical use, possession or production of marijuana.
+Does not immunize violations of federal law or any non-medical use, possession or production of marijuana.

-ARTICLE AND SECTION BEING AMENDED OR CREATED: Article X, Section 29
+ARTICLE AND SECTION BEING CREATED OR AMENDED: Article X, Section 29

 (a) PUBLIC POLICY.

-(1) The medical use of marijuana by a qualifying patient or personal caregiver is not subject to criminal or civil liability sanctions under Florida law except as provided in this section.
+(1) The medical use of marijuana by a qualifying patient or caregiver in compliance with this section is not subject to criminal or civil liability or sanctions under Florida law.

-(2) A physician licensed in Florida shall not be subject to criminal or civil liability or sanctions under Florida law for issuing a physician certification to a person diagnosed with a debilitating medical condition in a manner consistent with this section.
+(2) A physician shall not be subject to criminal or civil liability or sanctions under Florida law solely for issuing a physician certification with reasonable care to a person diagnosed with a debilitating medical condition in compliance with this section.

-(3) Actions and conduct by a medical marijuana treatment center registered with the Department, or its employees, as permitted by this section and in compliance with Department regulations, shall not be subject to criminal or civil liability or sanctions under Florida law except as provided in this section.
+(3) Actions and conduct by a Medical Marijuana Treatment Center registered with the Department, or its agents or employees, and in compliance with this section and Department regulations, shall not be subject to criminal or civil liability or sanctions under Florida law.

 (b) DEFINITIONS.
 For purposes of this section, the following words and terms shall have the following meanings:

-(1) “Debilitating Medical Condition” means cancer, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), hepatitis C, amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, multiple sclerosis or other conditions for which a physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient.
+(1) “Debilitating Medical Condition” means cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, multiple sclerosis, or other debilitating medical conditions of the same kind or class as or comparable to those enumerated, and for which a physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient.

 (2) “Department” means the Department of Health or its successor agency.

-(6) “Medical use” means the acquisition, possession, use, delivery, transfer, or administration of marijuana or related supplies by a qualifying patient or personal caregiver for use by a qualifying patient for the treatment of a debilitating medical condition.
+(6) “Medical use” means the acquisition, possession, use, delivery, transfer, or administration of an amount of marijuana not in conflict with Department rules, or of related supplies by a qualifying patient or caregiver for use by the caregiver’s designated qualifying patient for the treatment of a debilitating medical condition.

-(7) “Personal caregiver” means a person who is at least twenty-one (21) years old who has agreed to assist with qualifying patient's medical use of marijuana and has a caregiver identification card issued by the Department.
-A personal caregiver may assist no more than five (5) qualifying patients at one time.
-An employee of a hospice provider, nursing, or medical facility may serve as a personal caregiver to more than five (5) qualifying patients as permitted by the Department.
-Personal caregivers are prohibited from consuming marijuana obtained for the personal, medical use by the qualifying patient.
+(7) “Caregiver” means a person who is at least twenty-one (21) years old who has agreed to assist with a qualifying patient's medical use of marijuana and has qualified for and obtained a caregiver identification card issued by the Department.
+The Department may limit the number of qualifying patients a caregiver may assist at one time and the number of caregivers that a qualifying patient may have at one time.
+Caregivers are prohibited from consuming marijuana obtained for medical use by the qualifying patient.

-(8) “Physician” means a physician who is licensed in Florida.
+(8) “Physician” means a person who is licensed to practice medicine in Florida.

-(9) “Physician certification” means a written document signed by a physician, stating that in the physician's professional opinion, the patient suffers from a debilitating medical condition, that the potential benefits of the medical use of marijuana would likely outweigh the health risks for the patient, and for how long the physician recommends the medical use of marijuana for the patient.
-A physician certification may only be provided after the physician has conducted a physical examination of the patient and a full assessment of the patient’s medical history.
+(9) “Physician certification” means a written document signed by a physician, stating that in the physician's professional opinion, the patient suffers from a debilitating medical condition, that the medical use of marijuana would likely outweigh the potential health risks for the patient, and for how long the physician recommends the medical use of marijuana for the patient.
+A physician certification may only be provided after the physician has conducted a physical examination and a full assessment of the medical history of the patient.
+In order for a physician certification to be issued to a minor, a parent or legal guardian of the minor must consent in writing.

 (10) “Qualifying patient” means a person who has been diagnosed to have a debilitating medical condition, who has a physician certification and a valid qualifying patient identification card.
 If the Department does not begin issuing identification cards within nine (9) months after the effective date of this section, then a valid physician certification will serve as a patient identification card in order to allow a person to become a "qualifying patient" until the Department begins issuing identification cards.

-(1) Nothing in this section shall affect laws relating to non-medical use, possession, production or sale of marijuana.
+(2) Nothing in this section shall affect or repeal laws relating to non-medical use, possession, production, or sale of marijuana.

-(3) Nothing in this section allows the operation of a motor vehicle, boat, or aircraft while under the influence of marijuana.
+(4) Nothing in this section shall permit the operation of any vehicle, aircraft, train or boat while under the influence of marijuana.

-(4) Nothing in this law section requires the violation of federal law or purports to give immunity under federal law.
+(5) Nothing in this section requires the violation of federal law or purports to give immunity under federal law.

-(5) Nothing in this section shall require any accommodation of any on-site medical use of marijuana in any place of education or employment, or of smoking medical marijuana in any public place.
+(6) Nothing in this section shall require any accommodation of any on-site medical use of marijuana in any correctional institution or detention facility or place of education or employment, or of smoking medical marijuana in any public place.

 (d) DUTIES OF THE DEPARTMENT.
 The Department shall issue reasonable regulations necessary for the implementation and enforcement of this section.
 The purpose of the regulations is to ensure the availability and safe use of medical marijuana by qualifying patients.
 It is the duty of the Department to promulgate regulations in a timely fashion.